ember-learn/ember-blog/source/2019-12-10-countdown-to-the-new-year-ember-a11y-testing.md

 started learning about a11y problems through this addon when I added it to a few apps that I was working on when this addon got released back in 2015.

-While there's more to building accessible apps that can't be assisted by automated tools like this addon, it does help ensure that common a11y violations are captured before they can make their way to users.
+While there's more to building accessible apps than automated tools (like this addon) can help with, it does help ensure that common a11y violations are captured before they can make their way to users.

 The best part about this addon is that it lets you conditionally turn off parts or the entire violation report so that you don't have